vercel/next.js/docs/getting-started.md

 ## Setup

-Create a new Next.js app using `create-next-app`:
+We recommend creating a new Next.js app using `create-next-app`, which sets up everything automatically for you.
+To create a project, run:

 ```bash
 npm init next-app